 Becoming American: A Documentary Film and Discussion Series on Our Immigration Experience

 “Becoming American: A Documentary Film and Discussion Series on Our Immigration Experience” is a public program featuring documentary film screenings and moderated discussions designed to encourage an informed dialogue around immigration issues against the backdrop of our immigration history.
-Hosted in Richmond at the Library of Virginia with discussions led by staff from VCU Globe (Virginia Commonwealth University’s Global Education Office), this is the second of three spring evening events with three more scheduled for the fall.
+Hosted in Richmond at the Library of Virginia with discussions led by staff from VCU Globe (Virginia Commonwealth University’s Global Education Office).

-April 9’s film is “My American Girls,” with discussion led by VCU Globe’s Barbara Ingber.
+December 11’s screening is “The New Americans,” with discussion led by VCU Globe’s Christina Marino.
 Becoming American is designed to engage and enlighten audiences by screening documentary films that represent a selection of diverse immigration experiences drawn from both the past and the present.
-For more information, contact Emma Ito via firstname.lastname@example.org or 804.692.3726.
+For more information, contact Emma Ito via email@example.com or 804.692.3726.

 This event complements the Library’s current exhibition, “New Virginians: 1619–2019 & Beyond,” presented by the Library and Virginia Humanities, a Legacy Project of the 2019 Commemoration, American Evolution.